mrjumpy/practice-dashboard/README.md

 ---
 ###  why reactJS
-This time we have to build a dashboard.
-And We want to build it in SPA way.
+For a dashboard.
+We want to build it in SPA way.
 ReactJS provide a lof guideline and resouces to do SPA.

+#### Easy to scale because it conventions
-And, you can use concept of "Components" to scale your webApp.
+* You can just follow the concept of "Components" to scale your webApp.

-ReactJS focus on MVC's V. So you can learn it fast.
+* ReactJS focus on MVC's V. So you can learn it fast.

-If you want to do SPA, you can just use reactJS.

-If you want to scale to SPA, you can use FLUX.
+* If you want to scale to SPA, you can use FLUX.

-Why not AngularJS?
+### Why not AngularJS?

-AngularJS provide whole MVC concept to use, it becomes complicated and hard to learn.
+#### AngularJS provide whole MVC for you, but
+* It becomes complicated and hard to learn(compared with reactJS).

-There are a lot of "why you should not use AngularJS" blog to read XD, but lesser in reactJS.
+* There are a lot of "why you should not use AngularJS" blog to read, but lesser in reactJS..XD
+* Not good enough convensions to follow, you can do different way.
+* Angrular 1.* can't upgrade to 2.x.
+But, there is a solution recently (maybe).

+### Pure SPA way

 There's also another way to build SPA, if we don't want to use any big framework.. check:

 https://www.manning.com/books/single-page-web-applications

-But, I think ReactJS is better now, and easily to maintain.
+But, I think ReactJS is better now, and it coding convension is good to follow.

 ### Chart - why react-chartjs

-There is a libs there, we don't have to integrate another chart plugin to it.
+There is a libs there, and we don't DRY.

 Since there's only a Piechart to do in assignment.
-If we had a lot of chart to do, I'll choose d3 or hightchart.
+If we had the other chart to do, I'll choose the other (maybe d3 or hightchart, etc).

 ### Date - why fecha